Project

 Actions #7

-Updated by Rob A 11 months ago
+Updated by Rob A over 1 year ago

 This may or may not be irrelevant to the underlying fault but combing through other logs I can multiple WAN PPPoE connection attempts and failures.
 The ppp.log frag below is a successful PPPoE handshake.
 Even here I can see some hiccups; if I substitute a different router the PPPoE connection logs are clean, each and every time.